clojure-grimoire/grimoire/resources/1.5.0/clojure.core/to-array/docstring.md

-Returns an array of Objects containing the contents of coll, whichcan be any Collection.
+Returns an array of Objects containing the contents of coll, which can be any Collection.
 Maps to java.util.Collection.toArray().